-Kart driving is full of dilemmas: whether to try to overtake or be patient, to put slicks on a drying track or stay with wets, to choose a kart with or without gears.
-Now drivers also face the choice between petrol and electric.
-But which kart should you go for?
-To unravel this question, let’s take a look at both karts and consider the differences.
+Kart driving is full of dilemmas: whether to attempt an overtake or exercise patience, whether to switch to slick tires on a drying track or stick with wet tires, whether to go for a kart with gears or without.
+Nowadays, drivers also have to make the choice between petrol-powered and electric karts.
+So, which kart should you choose?
+To address this question, let’s examine both types of karts and explore their differences.

 If we look at the amateur level, drivers often start karting at a later age.
 They used to have two options: a single-speed kart or a shifter kart.
 Now there is a third option – electric.